BlockchainInstituteChi/weteachblockchain.org/_collections/_faq/coins-vs-tokens.md

 layout: faq
 author: Jeremy Cogan
 ---
 <span>In the brave new world of cryptographic assets, it can be confusing to determine what is what.
 When talking about cryptocurrency, the terms "coin" and "token" are often used interchangeably, even though this is not quite correct.
-There are several subtle differences between coins and tokens.</span>
+There are a few subtle differences between coins and tokens.</span>

-<strong>Coins </strong>- Bitcoin, Ethereum, Monero etc.
+<strong>Coins </strong>- Bitcoin, Ethereum, Monero, etc.
 <ul>
  	<li>Are highly divisible and can be traded</li>
  	<li>Have their own blockchain network</li>